martin-ruseq/CyberProject-Y3/README.md

-# Python Cybercrime Data Collection and Analysis Application
+# Cybercrime Data Collection Application in Python with Streamlit

-This project showcases the power of Python for cybercrime data collection, analysis, and visualization.
-It utilizes the following tools and libraries:
+This project aims

 - [Streamlit](https://streamlit.io/) - a collection of useful tools for building data apps
 - [Beautiful Soup](https://www.crummy.com/software/BeautifulSoup/) - a library for pulling data out of HTML and XML files